aws/aws-cdk/design/cdk-bootstrap.md

-We will also add a another option, `--cloudformation-execution-policies`, that allows you to pass a list of managed policy ARNs on the command line, so that the `bootstrap` command can also be executed in non-interactive mode.
+We will also add a another option, `--cloudformation-execution-policies`, that allows you to pass a list of managed policy ARNs on the command line to attach to the **CloudFormation Execution Role**.

 ### Removing existing customization options